The Marlowe

 Lift access

-Assistance dogs are welcome in our building, Main Auditorium and Studio.
+Assistance dogs are welcome in our building, Main House and Studio.
 If you would like to bring your dog into the show with you, please contact our Box Office so they can help find the best seating.
 Please contact us in advance of your visit and provide proof that your dog is registered with an organisation that is a member of Assistance Dogs UK.

 We also offer dog sitting at Stage Door during the performance.
 Please get in touch at least one day in advance of your visit if you would like to use this service and be aware that this service can be subject to demand.